dtn7/dtn7.github.io/index.md

 ### ICT-DM 2019 Conference
 ##### 2019 Dec 18

-We are presenting a paper on browser-based DTN at the [ICT-DM 2019 conference](https://ict-dm2019.esiee.fr) in Paris at 18th to 20th of December 2019.
-Lars Baumgärtner will give his talk in the the 2nd plenary session "Wireless communications for disaster management" December 18th at 4:20 pm.
+We presented a paper on browser-based DTN at the [ICT-DM 2019 conference](https://ict-dm2019.esiee.fr) in Paris at 18th to 20th of December 2019.
+Lars Baumgärtner gave his talk in the the 2nd plenary session "Wireless communications for disaster management" December 18th at 4:20 pm.
 The [research paper](assets/baumgaertner2019bdtn7.pdf) and the [slides of the talk](assets/baumgaertner2019bdtn7-slides.pdf) are available online.

 ```bibtex
 @inproceedings{baumgaertner2019bdtn7,